Saketh-code-rgb/medical_ai.py/README.md

 ---

 ## 📝 Project Overview
-[cite_start]This project leverages **Ensemble Learning (Gradient Boosting)** to predict the likelihood of chronic disease by analyzing critical clinical biomarkers such as glucose levels, BMI, and blood pressure[cite: 122]. [cite_start]The primary objective is to provide actionable, early-stage diagnostic support for healthcare providers to improve patient outcomes[cite: 120].
+This project leverages **Ensemble Learning (Gradient Boosting)** to predict the likelihood of chronic disease by analyzing critical clinical biomarkers such as glucose levels, BMI, and blood pressure[cite: 122]. [cite_start]The primary objective is to provide actionable, early-stage diagnostic support for healthcare providers to improve patient outcomes[cite: 120].

 ---